Different payment methods

 The seller must provide the statement within five working days.
 They can’t charge you for providing it.

-You can ask the seller for these details at any time – at the time you enter into the agreement, or while you’re paying off the item, or after you’ve cancelled the agreement.
+You can ask the seller for these details at any time – when you enter into the agreement, or while you’re paying off the item, or after you’ve cancelled the agreement.
 For example, you might want to see the statement if you’re considering cancelling the layby and want to know how much you’ve paid, how much you owe, and how much the seller would want to charge you for cancelling (see below).

 If the seller doesn’t provide you with the statement as they’re required to, the Commerce Commission can fine them.